 1. CAN I MAKE BREAD LOAF WITH THIS?

 Yes, this will fit into 8 1/2″ x 4 1/2″ loaf pan perfectly.
-Bake at 350 F for 30-35 minutes or until the top is golden brown and bread sounds hollow when you tap the bottom
+Proof until about 90% full.
+Bake at 375 F (190C) for 30-35 minutes or until the top is golden brown and bread sounds hollow when you tap the bottom

 3. CAN I SUBSTITUTE WITH WHOLE WHEAT FLOUR?